 • Tie a string around the base to secure the stocking.

-• Boil for 10 minutes making sure the eggs are fully submerged then remove from water, let cool until they are a safe temperature to handle, then use scissors to cut away the stocking.
+• Boil for 10 minutes making sure the eggs are fully submerged.
+Then, remove them from the water, and let them cool until they are at a safe temperature to handle.
+Then use scissors to cut away the stocking.
 Wipe away herb remains with a paper towel.

 Method #2: Marbelized Eggs